Telemetry Framework¶

 23 }

-Due to the way Prometheus represents histograms and the fact that durations are broken down by protocol and service in the given example, the resulting is rather verbose.
+Due to the way Prometheus represents histograms and the fact that durations are broken down by protocol and service in the given example, the resulting representation becomes rather verbose.

 # HELP zeek_monitored_connection_duration_seconds Duration of monitored connections